li-clutter-org/http2-frontend/http2/settings/README.md

 ## Running Django

-Our `manage.py` (and other files that similarly automagically detects the settings file to use) have been altered to detect the proper settings file _only_ based on the `DJANGO_SETTINGS_MODULE` environment variable.
+Our `manage.py` (and other files that similarly automatically detects the settings file to use) have been altered to detect the proper settings file _only_ based on the `DJANGO_SETTINGS_MODULE` environment variable.
 If this is not defined, an exception will be raised (i.e. not even the `--settings` flag for `manage.py` will work).

 For your local development use, `DJANGO_SETTINGS_MODULE` should be set to something like `settings.local_YOURNAME`.